 Have you ever grown kale?
 Wow does it sprout up!
 This is my first year growing it and I am really pleased with how well it’s doing.

 To make these garden markers you will need some smooth stones.
 You can find them in your yard or garden, or you can buy a bag from the craft store.
 I used a piece of paper to map out which rocks to use for each plant.
 Obviously, some plants will require a larger rock because of the number of letters in its name, so it’s a good idea to plan that ahead of time.

-Paint each one with Patio Paint, let them dry, and paint a second coat.
+Paint the top of each one with Patio Paint, let them dry, and paint a second coat.
+Don’t paint the bottoms as they will be touching the earth.
 Notice that I placed the painted rocks on the foam board in the same order that I had them on the paper I used to map them out.

 To write the plant names on the rocks, I used DecoArt glass paint markers because they are my favorite, but you could also use a Sharpie.
 HOWEVER, if you use a Sharpie, please be sure to allow the Sharpie to dry for a good hour before adding the clear coat over the top.
 Sharpies are notorious for bleeding.